asasinmode/pen-cms-front/DESCRIPTION.md

   // if there is no search filter return all pens if(this.searchFilter === ""){ return this.pens }

+  // mergedTextPens contains an array of
+  // { id: pen._id, textContent: all of pen's text content merged together }
   const foundIndexes = this.mergedTextPens.filter((textPen) => {
     let rv = true
     this.splitSearchFilter.forEach(word => {